 Before the dissertations were digitally available, printed versions were available for loan.
 Unfortunately, we do not have an archive of all our lending figures, but the most legitimate estimation is that the most borrowed dissertation was by J.F.
 Coeterier.
-Its title is homework tools.
+Its title is essay rubric middle school.
 This dissertation was published in 1987.

 For many years, the Library chose subject categories for books, reports and PhD theses.
 In this graph you can get an impression of the research subjects of the PhD candidates.